jeffreyadams/atlasofliegroups-docs/_sources/run_atlas.txt

 Run atlas
 =========

 This document will tell you how to start running atlas after you have done :ref:`download_and_install`.
-These instruction works the best for the latest version.
+These instructions work best for the latest version.

 Get atlas running
 --------------------

-Let's say you compiled the software in a directory atlasofliegroup, or perhaps you put a pre-compiled binary there.
+Let's say you compiled the software in a directory atlasofliegroups, or perhaps you put a pre-compiled binary there.
 Use your terminal to navigate into that directory.
-You should end up in a directory that contains the excecutable files Fokko and atlas, and subdirectories messages (help files for Fokko) and atlas-scripts (auxiliary and help files for atlas).
+It should contain the executable files Fokko and atlas, and subdirectories "messages" (help files for Fokko) and "atlas-scripts" (auxiliary and help files for atlas).

 Once you are there, depending on your setting, do either::